ChrstphrHll/npc_gen/students/Connovar Kaminsky.md

 # Connovar Kaminsky
 ---
 ### Description
-- Half-Orc Sorcerer from Magmus Centerhold
+- Half-Orc Sorcerer from Chillwild Peaks
 - 4th year Protection student in Treskal
-- short wavy platinum hair that's plain, Brown eyes, and Pale Green skin
+- shoulder length curly red hair that's plain, Brown eyes, and Pale Green skin
 - Is Helpful and Plodding, and has Creativity as their ideal

 ### Organizations